 Can you turn left on a red light in Michigan onto a 2-way street?

-No, you can’t onto a 2-way street.
+In you can’t onto a 2-way street.
 You can only turn left on a red light in Michigan if you are turning onto a 1-way street and the traffic on the street must be going in the same direction as your left turn.

 What if there are bicyclists or pedestrians lawfully in the crosswalk or if there is oncoming traffic?